nitin-1926/Hacktober-Festt/README.md

 Minimum 4 Pull requests are required to complete the challenge.
 But Make 5-6 such to secure the prizes.

+Every PR is accepted as soon as I can.
+Just follow the community guidelines.

 If this helped you then Star the repo!!